MicrosoftDocs/ATADocs/ATPDocs/uninstall-sensor.md

 ## Remove an orphaned sensor

-This scenario can occur when a domain controller was deleted without first uninstalling the sensor, and the sensor still appears in the [!INCLUDE [Product short](includes/product-short.md)] portal.
+This scenario can occur when a domain controller was deleted without first uninstalling the sensor, and the sensor still appears in the Microsoft 365 Defender portal.

 1. In [Microsoft 365 Defender](https://security.microsoft.com), go to **Settings** and then **Identities**.
 Select the **Sensors** tab, which displays all your Defender for Identity sensors.
 1. Locate the orphaned sensor and select **Delete** (trash can icon).